We Are All A Part

 🔗 Podcast Links

 Hudson Gardner is a writer & photographer who drinks a lot of tea in the woods, usually made with boiled creek water and whatever medicinal plant is growing nearby.
-He has hiked, biked, and paddled hundreds of miles in the USA, and has lived in California, Maine, Vermont, New York City, New Mexico, Nebraska, Oregon, Idaho, and Washington.
-He has completed a full-length book of Poetry titled A Body of Water, and is currently working on another called Rocks.
+He has hiked, biked, and paddled thousands of miles in the USA, and has lived in California, Maine, Vermont, New York City, New Mexico, Nebraska, Oregon, Idaho, and Washington.
+He has published a full-length book of Poetry titled A Body of Water, and is currently working on another manuscript titled The Mountain of Myself.

 The cornfield and the wild apple tree